And Learn How to Thrive in the Most Uncomfortable Situations

 Our core subject areas include English Language Arts, Math, Science, STEAM (Science / Technology / Engineering / Arts / Math) and Social Studies.
 Students learn core academics and the arts through multidisciplinary projects to gain a deep understanding of the subject matter.
 In this respect, we teach both breadth and depth – breadth in the sense that students learn a wide range of content and skills and depth because they regularly have the opportunity to apply the learning in real-world contexts.
+Our students spend significant time learning reading, writing, and math.
+We address the same Common Core Language Arts and Math standards, Next Generation Science standards and National Council for Social Science standards that other schools address.

 Character development, service learning and leadership training are important elements for academic achievement, social emotional learning and ethical development.
 At TEA, “We are crew, not passengers,” and each student is a member of a crew.
 In these small, supportive groups, each student is known well and engages in the proactive cultivation of character and leadership.
 We help students nurture character values and practice meeting adversity head on so our graduates have the courage and intestinal fortitude to “survive and thrive” when things get tough.